mayhemer/logan/README.md

 # Current state

 logan works for most use cases and logs produced with current Firefox Nightly for mainly diagnosing networking issues.
-It can process parent and child logs together.
+It can process parent and child logs together as well as rotated logs automatically.

 ### Missing functionality
 - way to easily customize the rules when using a life-staged instance [#7]